England Football Online

 Wosahlo HW

-England: J.Macey, W.Hinton, W.Bentley, J.Hart, E.Curwenᶜ, T.Tainton, R.Wosahlo, R.Bradley, W.Baker, A.Carey, J.Husband.
-Unused subs: H.Haggis, M.Booker, T.Langston, D.Smith.
+England: J.Macey, W.Hinton, W.Bentley, J.Hart, E.Curwenᶜ, T.Tainton, R.Wosahlo, R.Bradley, W.Baker, A.Carey, J.Husband. (unused: H.Haggis, M.Booker, T.Langston, D.Smith).

 Scotland needed to win to prevent England from denying them their first hat-trick of Victory Shield triumphs, but it was England who won it for the first time since 1960.
 In Scotland's side was Eddie Gray, the great Leeds United winger who starred in their multiple successes over the next decade.
 Micky Boot had been named as a reserve, but withdrew, suffering from colic.
-Two weeks later, Scotland beat Northern Ireland, 1-0 at St Mirren Park, Paisley, leaving them a goal short of the runners-up spot which was taken by Wales on goal average.
+Two weeks later, Scotland beat Northern Ireland, 1-0 at Love Street, Paisley, leaving them a goal short of the runners-up spot which was taken by Wales on goal average.

 Friendly matches